ruleshake/ruleshake-start/README.md

 > This is required because the issuer of the access token got from Studio should have the same origin as the issuer used
 > by back services to validate tokens.
 >
-> You don't have to do that if you're running Keycloak (or another identity provider) outside the docker compose.
+> You don't have to do that if you're running Keycloak (or another identity provider) somewhere accessible both inside
+> the docker compose with the same name.

-# Configuration
+## Configuration

 Check the [.env](.env) file.

-## Ports mapping
+### Ports mapping

 | Variable                     | Default value |
 |------------------------------|---------------|